To get the best experience while viewing this site, it is recommended that you upgrade to a modern browser version of Chrome or Firefox.

 Pituitary gland

-Controls the making of cortisol and other steroids in the adrenal glands.
+Controls the making and release of cortisol and other steroids in the adrenal glands.

 Growth hormone (GH)